 Prospective International students must necessarily seek and obtain police clearance from their respective countries and a residence permit from immigration and submit them to the Admissions Office.
-International students applying for admission should submit ten black and white passport size photos, while Tanzanian students should submit three photos.
 Deadline of registration for the first year and continuing students shall be three weeks from the first date of orientation week.